timveil/hive-jdbc-driver/driver-properties.md

 | authMode | NONE | false | [hive.server2.authentication](https://cwiki.apache.org/confluence/display/Hive/Configuration+Properties#ConfigurationProperties-HiveServer2) |

 The Authentication Mode of the HS2 instance as specified by the Hive configuration property `hive.server2.authentication`.
 The allowable values of this property are:
-* NONE - in the case of a `binary` connection, the Thrift socket uses plain SASL.
-No user or password are required.  todo: need HTTP
+* `NONE` - No user or password are required.
+In the case of a `binary` connection, the Thrift socket uses plain SASL.
-* NOSASL - in the case of a `binary` connection, a raw Thrift socket is used. todo: need HTTP and better explanation
+* `NOSASL` - In the case of a `binary` connection, a raw Thrift socket is used.
+Not applicable to `http` connections.
-* KERBEROS - valid Kerberos principal is required to establish a connection to HS2
+* `KERBEROS` - A valid Kerberos principal is required to establish a connection to HS2
-* LDAP - Not currently supported
+* `LDAP` - Not currently supported
-* PAM - Not currently supported
+* `PAM` - Not currently supported

 ## Binary Properties